THGLab/IDPForge/data/README.md

 sec, seq, crd = parse_pdb("input.pdb")
 ```
+`example_sec.txt`: compiled secondary structure encoding examples; can be customized based on sampling needs.

 `diff_igso3.pkl`: cached IGSO3 discretization for 200 timesteps on a linear schedule; will generate based on diffusion schedule parameters if not provided.

 `AF-P63027_ndr.npz`: an example N-IDR template file, processed using `mk_ldr_template.py`.